bydavy/ubuntu-server-cloudimg/README.md

-Create a cloudimage ready to be used in Proxmox
+# Ubuntu cloudimage for Proxmox

+This adds some packages to the cloudimage such as:

+- qemu-guest-agent